-Members of the Dayton Historic Preservation Commission directed the process and executed the many tasks involved in the development of the design guidelines.
+Members of the Dayton Historic Preservation Commission directed the process and executed the many tasks involved in the development of the design Design guidelines Guidelines.

 The Commission members set out on foot to investigate each street and began the efforts by noting their first impressions and establishing a general overview.
 Observation then proceeded to the particular as members considered such features as topography, setting, vegetation, setback, scale, mass, roofs, fenestration, entrances, materials, rhythm and pattern, and association and feeling.
 These walking tours sparked lively and clarifying discussions and brought each member to a new visual awareness of the town.
-The resulting documentation, compiled from the members' written descriptions of the streetscapes, provides the foundation for these guidelines.
+The resulting documentation, compiled from the members' written descriptions of the streetscapes, provides the foundation for these <a href="mailto:guidelines_Guidel